onzfonz/comp227/src/content/0/en/part0d.md

 ### 4: Install Node

 Now with our handy package manager, we need to install **[node.js](https://nodejs.org/en/)** AKA **node**.
-If you already have node installed, make sure it is at least version 18.13.0.
+If you already have Node installed, make sure it is at least version 18.13.0.
 We will discuss node.js further in [part 1](/part1).

 For this class, I'm going to install nvm first so that we can use a specific version of node.
-Specifically we'll use Node version 18.13.0.
+Specifically, we'll use Node version 18.13.0.
 However, the bulk of this course was written and fully tested with Node 16.13.2.
 So essentially we want to have two node versions 18.13 (a newer version) and 16.13.2 (as a fallback).
 Since that is the case, we will also install **[NVM](https://github.com/nvm-sh/nvm)**,